6 Restaurants Where You Can Eat Tourist Free in San Antonio

-After you battle your way through hordes to see the Alamo, you deserve to feast like a king.
+After you battle your way through hordes trying to get into the Alamodome for the Final Four, you deserve to feast like a king.
 And luckily, dining in Alamo City will surprise you; in fact, it extends far beyond barbecue, Tex-Mex, chili, tacos and deep-fried everything.
 Hide from the camera-toting throngs who overrun the River Walk and faux-Mexican Market Square and explore the real San Antonio, Texas’s most underrated food city, completely tourist free.

 Don't let the fact that this crave-worthy Latin American street food spot starred on an episode of Diners, Drive-Ins and Dives deter you: Locals love Beto's for the freshly made empanadas (they run through 1,500 to 2,000 a week, and the calabacita con puerco and chicken poblano are a must), the famous fish tacos and the signature Chalupa Cabra, a savory, curry-stewed cabrito served over a guava-and–cream cheese empanada roll.
 You may spot the stray tourist, but you can't fault an out-of-towner who's this well informed.